The Greens (Poland): Polish local elections of 2018

 In the 2018 local elections, the Greens, without any electoral alliance, managed to obtain the highest ever result in their party history of 1.15% of the votes, with their highest result as a percentage in Lubusz voivodeship (2.62%), and the highest local Gmina result being in Gmina Żary (10.0%).

 This concludes that the Greens achieved better overall results in Western Poland areas which are near to the borders of Germany.

-Sejm and European Parliament elections of 2019

-On 6 November 2018, at a press conference, the Greens officially announced preparations for the 2019 elections both at the national and European level.
-Announced at the end of July 2019, the party will participate in the 2019 Polish parliamentary election as part of the Civic Coalition.

 Principles and policies

 The framework for Green policies, called The Green Manifesto, was adopted by the founding congress of the party on 6 and 7 September 2003.
 The Green Manifesto outlined the principles of green politics in seven areas: social justice and solidarity, civil society and reclaiming the state for citizens, environmental protection and sustainable development, gender equality, respect for national, cultural and religious diversity, protecting minority rights, and non-violent conflict resolution.

 At the 4th Congress in April 2011, the Greens 2004 adopted elaborated policy documents concerning the principles of social policy, education policy, and health care policy.